 Now you can package the application with .\mvnw.cmd package

 .
-You find the jar
+You will find the JAR

 in the target folder: testservice-1.0.0-SNAPSHOT-runner.jar